Cotham School Special Educational Needs and Disability Information Report

 Students whose learning needs are severe, complex and lifelong will currently have their needs identified and communicated through an Education, Health and Care Plan (EHCP).

-For a student to be eligible for an EHCP they will have been identified by their subject teacher, and/or the SENCo as needing a higher level of individual or small group teaching, which cannot be provided from the resources already delegated to the school.
+For a student to be eligible for an EHCP they will have been identified by their subject teacher, and/or the SENDCo as needing a higher level of individual or small group teaching, which cannot be provided from the resources already delegated to the school.

 The school (or you) can request that the Local Authority (LA) carry out a statutory assessment of your child’s needs.
 This is a legal process and involves the school and yourself providing detailed information and data about your child as well as receiving health screening.

 After considering all of the reports the LA will make a decision and if they agree that your child’s needs are severe, complex and lifelong then they will write, in consultation with you, an EHCP.
-This plan will outline your child’s needs, how the support they need will be implemented in school, and any additional resources if any, will be funded by the LA.
+This plan will outline your child’s needs, how the support they need will be implemented in school, and any additional resources, if any, will be funded by the LA.

-If this is not the case the LA will ask the school to continue to offer the same support in school and set up a meeting to ensure a Learning Passport is in place to ensure your child makes as much progress as possible.
+If this is not the case the LA will ask the school to continue to offer the same support in school and set up a meeting to ensure a Learning Plan is in place to ensure your child makes as much progress as possible.

 If your child requires this high level of support they may also need specialist support in school from professionals outside school.
-In either case, if it is felt that additional resources could be purchased to support the progress of the individual student, the school may rarely be able to make an application for Top-up funding to the LA.
+In either case, if it is felt that additional resources could be purchased to support the progress of the individual student, the school may be able to make an application for Top-up funding to the LA.

 3 How will the curriculum be matched to my child’s needs?